ApTyp4uK1337/mexc-futures-api-bypass/README.md

 <h2>FAQ</h2>

+> Does it fully support placing, cancelling, and tracking all types of futures orders (market, limit, stop-limit, etc.)?
+- Yes.
+For more info, look at [available methods](#available-methods) section.

+> Can the bypass API fetch account info, open positions, and adjust leverage/margin?
+- Yes.
+For more info, look at [available methods](#available-methods) section.

+> Is the library provided as open source or as compiled/obfuscated code?
+- Currently, everything is open-sourced, nothing is obfuscated.

 > Can the library be used with multiple accounts, or is the authentication tied to a single one?
 - No limitation on number of accounts.